United Kingdom Mathematics Trust: Senior Team Challenge

-A pilot event for a competition similar to the Team Challenge, aimed at 16- to 18-year-olds, was launched in the Autumn of 2007 and has been running ever since.
+A pilot event for a competition similar to the Team Challenge, aimed at 16- to 18-year-olds, was launched in the Autumn of 2007 and ran until 2019/20, where it took a hiatus due to the COVID-19 pandemic.
+The STMC restarted in 2025/26.
 The format is much the same, with a limit of two year 13 (Upper Sixth-Form) pupils per team.
 Regional finals take place between October and December, with the National Final in early February the following year.